jundalisay/superb/content/en/research/modern/rcep/chapter-20.md

+---
-CHAPTER 20
+heading: Chapter 20
-FINAL PROVISIONS
+title: "Final Provisions"
+description: "Annexes, Appendices, and Footnotes"
+date: 2022-12-04
+image: "/covers/rcep.jpg"
+linkTitle: "Chapter 20"
+---

-Article 20.1: Annexes, Appendices, and Footnotes
+## Article 20.1: Annexes, Appendices, and Footnotes

 The Annexes, Appendices, and footnotes to this Agreement shall constitute an integral part of this Agreement.

-Article 20.2: Relation to Other Agreements
+## Article 20.2: Relation to Other Agreements
 1.
 2.
 Recognising the Parties’ intention for this Agreement to coexist